IG Share Dealing Review – Fees, Platforms Revealed

-If you class yourself as a seasoned trader, then IG is worth considering.
-This is because you will have access to thousands of financial instruments in the form of contracts-for-differences (CFDs).
+IG gives access to thousands of financial instruments in the form of contracts-for-differences (CFDs).

 This includes the following asset classes:

 You can trade thousands of stock CFDs at IG.
 In fact, this covers many emerging markets that aren’t covered in its trading share dealing suite.
-The main attraction of trading stocks at IG via CFDs is that you have access to two key tools – short-selling and leverage.
+The main reason for trading stocks at IG via CFDs is that you have access to two key tools – short-selling and leverage.

 The former means that you can speculate on the value of a stock going down – just like in the movie The Big Short.
 For example, if you don’t like the look of Cineworld shares because of the UK lockdown restrictions, you simply opt to short-sell it at IG.